vibhansa-msft/blobFilter/README.md

 - Application is free to co-relate the key to blobs in anyway it wants
 - Once application has processed all results it can stop concurrent filters using ```TerminateAsyncFilter```
 - Once concurrency is terminated, filters will no longer work.
 If application wishes to resume it has to turn the concurrency back on.
-- While concurrent filters are running, application can still use ```IsFileAcceptable``` API which is synchronous call.
+- While concurrent filters are running, application can still use ```IsAcceptable``` API which is synchronous call.

 ## Sample Code (Async filter)
 ```